 As a general matter, bills are usually written by lawmakers.
 They can also come from other elected officials as well.
 But lawmakers should be attentive to the voices of their constituents, and many lawmakers welcome correspondence from citizens as to their ideas and thoughts.
 You could contact the...Read more »

 After forming the LLC, I was planning on forming a DBA to drop the LLC from the business name.
 Example of that "Bob Building LLC" as the corporate name and "Bob Building" as the business name.
-However, when I go to apply for a DBA under "Bob Building", the state of Louisiana won't let me form a DBA...
+However, when I go to apply for a DBA under "Bob Building", the state of...
 Read more »

 Depending on your usage need, you are generally allowed to use the registered business name with or without the "LLC," without filing a DBA.
-The DBA is typically used when a substantially different name is used in commerce than the business's legal name, or when an entity, typically banks or the...Read more »
+The DBA is typically used when a substantially different name is used in commerce than the business's legal name, or when an entity, typically...Read more »

 The state licensing board wants to see that you are qualified (its test requirement) and have some, limited assets - including the financial starting funds and insurance policies -- to protect not only any workers that you hire (or that are uninsured), but also any third person that might be harmed...Read more »